acgeospatial/Julia_Geospatial/README.md

 I don't claim any expertise on Julia Lang - I am just learning.
 If you have any contributions to make this code better I will happily take them.

 ## An important note - UPDATE
-<del>This series was written in February 2019 on Julia version 1.1.0 and ArchGDAL version available at this time (not sure version number).
-ArchGDAL is still in alpha and could change please bear this in mind if you are looking at this later than Feb 2019.</del>

-<b>I have updated all the code for Julia 1.7.0.
+<b> Dec 2021 I have updated all the code for Julia 1.7.0.
+Plus added a new notebook and blog.
 Enjoy!</b>

 brief blog post here - http://www.acgeospatial.co.uk/julia-prt4/ <br>